Top 5 Fish Tacos in Brampton

 Here are the top 5 fish tacos in Brampton:

 Cute nautical decor and great service awaits at Harbourside, where it’s all anchors and starfish.
 Tons of natural light fills the restaurant, which opened last year in a Sandalwood Pkwy. strip mall.
 The standard cod fish meal offers two tacos, served in a toasty soft tortilla with fresh cabbage and fries.
+Here, you can get cod, tilapia, or halibut.
 Simple and served piping hot, the portion of fish seemed a tad small considering the price, but the lemon garlic aioli (which we’d requested on the side) was almost too delicious to notice.
 The owners were generous, providing two little cups of aioli.
 Mental note: Try the avocado lime sauce and Baja chipotle next time.

 These unique haddock fish tacos are the bomb!
 Three soft flour tortillas laden with melt-in-your-mouth, beer battered haddock and topped with a very tasty mango salsa, Carve’s fish tacos are truly delicious.
 The sweet mango combined with the citrus makes for a salsa you will be craving after you leave.
 All three tacos come on a fun skewer, too, which makes for an interesting presentation.
 If you’re looking for a quick bite of some delicious fish tacos crafted from scratch, take the time for visit Carve in downtown Brampton for sure!
 Bonus: get a side of parm or yam fries for about $5 for one of those bowls back there.